 Coliform Bacteria Present in Our Drinking Water

-Some situations may contribute to contaminating our water, such as floods and other calamities; sometimes, because of our poor knowledge about how clean the water should be and our carelessness to our surroundings.
-Other factors that may also cause contaminations are factory leaks and garbage disposal to bodies of water.
+Some situations, such as floods and other calamities, may contaminate our water; sometimes, this is due to our poor knowledge about how clean the water should be and our carelessness toward our surroundings.

 What Exactly is Coliform Bacteria

-Coliform bacteria are commonly seen on the digestive tract and feces of animals and humans; these microorganisms are only seen with a microscope.
 Also found in water, plants, and other soil materials, coliform bacteria are used as sanitary indicators.
-This type of bacteria is commonly seen in contaminated areas or mass of water hazardous for human consumption.
+This type of bacteria is commonly seen in contaminated areas or masses of water that are hazardous for human consumption.

 This bacteria is commonly described as gram-negative rod-shaped and non-spore-forming bacteria.
 Coliforms are either motile or non-motile.
 Coliform bacteria are usually found in a watery environment and large in the feces of warm-blooded animals.
 It can also ferment lactose.